killergerbah/asbplayer/README.md

   to browsers that have good compatibility.
 Personally, I use Microsoft Edge and paid one dollar for HEVC support.
 - Audio track selection for `mkv` files is available if experimental web platform features are enabled from [chrome://flags](chrome://flags).

+## Contributing

+- Consult with me on the corresponding issue before attempting changes to UI/UX.
+This is to reduce back-and-forth during review.
+- New code should be written in TypeScript.
+- Format code according to the Prettier config and attempt to match the style of surrounding code.

 ## Building and running
 ```
 # Install yarn